talandsouza/WeatherApp/README.md

 ## API Key

 This project uses the OpenWeatherMap API to fetch weather data.
 To use the API, you need to obtain an API key from the OpenWeatherMap website.
-Follow the instructions provided in the [API Key section](#api-key) of the `script.js` file to replace with YOUR_OPENWEATHERMAP_API_KEY.
 Currently it has my key, feel free to reuse as long as it works.

 ## Contributing